 Hundreds of thousands of people fleeing war and poverty in Asia and Africa arrived in Greece and Italy in the last year.
 According to the International Organization for Migration (IOM), more than 170,000 people have arrived in the EU since the beginning of this year, with most migrants reaching Greece.

 The Greek island of Lesbos served as a major entry point for migrants who crossed the Aegean Sea from Turkey to reach European territory.
 The influx has triggered a humanitarian crisis, with several EU countries unwilling to take in the immigrants.

-, Pope Francis spoke out against the crisis, saying a "rejection" of refugees was unfair.
+In a speech on Easter, Pope Francis spoke out against the crisis, saying a "rejection" of refugees was unfair.

 mg/bw (AFP, Reuters)